Date & Time

 •Singing Bowls, Gongs, and the Fundamentals of Sound Healing – Marco Dolce, November 16, 2019

-•Creating the Work you Love and How to Start a Sound Practice – Rick Jarow PhD, November 17, 2019
+•Creating the Work You Love: Holistic Career Development for Transition, Change and Awareness – Rick Jarow PhD, November 17, 2019

 •Music and the Brain (Cognitive Neuroscience Webinar) – Petr Janata,PhD, November 27, 2019

 •Human Tunein™ Sound Healing Event – John Beaulieu PhD, December 13, 2019